MasonD552/Engineering_4_Notebook/README.md

 💡 LED Logic Challenge 💭

-The hardest part was figuring out whether to have the threshold be greater than the x and y variable or just z.
+The hardest part was figuring out whether to have the threshold be greater than the x and y variables or just z.
 So I decided to do just z, then it worked.

 👏 Credits to Mr. Miller 👨‍🏫

 I give credit to Mr. Miller as the only person to be able to get the batter out of the batter connector.

-This code and setup create a crash avoidance module for the scout helicopter, ensuring that the LED turns on when the helicopter tilts beyond 90 degrees.
-The use of the MPU6050 accelerometer, battery power, and LED makes it a functional and practical solution.
 &nbsp;
 ## Onshape_Assignment_Template